eswarimallur/initExample/readMe.txt

 This file is created in testBranch2 for merging to master

-Changed in testBranch2 after merging to master with some changes in master
+Changing in testBranch2 after merging to master

+changing in master before merging from testBranch2 after changes there